muehlefeldt/unity-machine-learning/docs/run-log.md

 * Based on best result from 1157 ff.
 * Similiar to 1149 but 100e6 steps.
 * Lets take a look at sunday.
+* Bad result.
+Ep. len not reduced.

+## 1170
+* Test without door.
+Short only with 5e6 steps.
+* We should be seeing a somewhat useable result.
+Or not?
+...

 * Next: Introduce the decoy.
 * Think about the staged process again!